digitalocean/digitalocean-cloud-controller-manager/README.md

 `digitalocean/digitalocean-cloud-controller-manager:v0.1.8`

 ## Contributing
 At DigitalOcean we value and love our community!
-If you have any issues or would like to contribute, feel free to open an issue/PR

-## Contributing
-At DigitalOcean we value and love our community!
 If you have any issues or would like to contribute, feel free to open an issue/PR and cc any of the maintainers below.

 ### Maintainers